WesselSmit/education-portal/README.md

 # Concept

-The HvA student portal is supposed to be a central point for all study related infomation, at the momment this information is scattered across many websites and platforms.
+The HvA student portal is supposed to be a central point for all study related infomation, at the moment this information is scattered across many websites and platforms.
 The current portal functions as a hub, but fails to offer students a complete overview of all available services.

 With our redesign we try to achieve 2 things:
 * clearly communicate the available resources